We want to provide information to help you apply for the benefits you deserve.

 8. What are the requirements to get unemployment benefits?

 If you lost your job and it wasn’t your fault, you might be able to get unemployment benefits.
 But there are some requirements you have to meet.
 Different states have different requirements.
-Usually, you have to:
+Usually, you have to meet these requirements, in addition to any other state requirements:

 - Have made enough money in the months leading up to your job loss.